clemcer/loggifly/README.md

 }
 ```

-Here is an example with both a plain text keyword and a regex pattern in combination with a template that only uses two keys from the json:
+In the config.yaml you can set a template for both plain text keywords and regex patterns (_see example_).
+Here I used a template that only has two keys from the JSON Log Entry:
 ```yaml
 containers:
   authelia: